waittim/waittim.github.io/_posts/2019-10-15-coverage-probability.md

 ```

-# Step 4
+# Step 4: Calculate coverage probability
-**The concept of coverage probability.
+**Now we will explain the concept of coverage probability.
 And calculating the coverage probability.**

 First, create a matrix to save the distributions we are going to generate.
 Every column is one distribution.
 Than use the method in the previous steps, generate all of the distributions.
 ```{r}